Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 cleared first.

-Useful to update the screen halfway executing a script
+It can be used to redraw the screen in a script

 :redraws :redrawstatus